GaloisInc/adapt/Ingest/README.md

 # QuickStart

-To build a cabal package you can either use stack or cabal to:
+To build a cabal package you can either use stack or cabal as below.
+These should be executed from directories containing Haskell packages (see Ingest, Trint).

 ```
 $ cabal install